History of the Farm

 So instead of sinking money into land he wasn't sure of, the landlords allowed Max and volunteers to live on the property in tipi's, cots and tents.
 Several of Max's friends had volunteered to help grow produce and live out on the land in 2013.
 In order to continue growing a farm and not a garden's amount of land Max needed a commitment to growing the business in 2014.
 This second year, he made another Craigslist post that might as well have been titled "Join the farmer cooperative."

-By 2018, the farm soils had been improved by manures and cover cropping.
+By 2018, the farm soils were showing tremendous signs of improvement in terms of organic matter, tilth, and overall nutrient availability due to organic amendments and planting acres of cover crops.
 And we were producing food better ever.
 This surplus allowed worker cooperative farmers to attend four different farmers markets on the same Saturday each week of the growing season.
 Katie traveled the furthest to the Helena market.
 Barret manned the Stevensville market.
 Kenny took on the Missoula Clark Fork Market.
 And Max held down the Hamilton market.
 This was an exhausting weekly exercise, especially coupled with two mid-week markets.
 But we were trying to make a living together, and testing just how much food we could grow with only one small tractor and very limited mechanical equipment.

 Winter Growing Begins

-In the meantime, we hope to feed you and further involve our Farm with the community through local farmer's markets, farm events, and partnerships with other local businesses.
-We are on transitioning land and will become certified organic in the 2017 growing season.
-We strive to improve the soil each year by employing minimal till practices and by sourcing local inputs to improve nutrient and microrganism levels.
+We hope to feed you and further involve our farm with the community through farm events and partnerships with other local businesses.
+We strive to improve the soil each year by employing minimal till practices and by sourcing local inputs to improve nutrient availability and the health of soil life.